mike-babb/finding_anagrams/README.md

 While version 1.0 of this workshop made use of individual words, version 2.0 makes use of word groups.
 There are approximately 234K unique words and approximately 216K unique word groups in the initial dataset.
 A word group is defined as a group of words all containing the same letters: 'emit', 'item', 'mite', and 'time', for example.

 This workshop is built for beginners - people very new to python - and progresses to demonstrations of advanced data processing techniques.
 To that end, there are six different data processing techniques - referred to as matrix extraction options throughout the workshop - that demonstrate how processing the same data can take 90+ minutes or as little five minutes.
-Each of the six different processing techniques produce the same output, the difference between each of the processing techniques is how the data processing and retrieval is subdivided.
+Each of the six different processing techniques produce the same output: the discovery of over 73M parent/child word pairs.
+The difference between each of the processing techniques is how the data processing and retrieval are subdivided.

 Where applicable, there are Jupyter Notebooks and python scripts that demonstrate the same process flow.
 The notebooks are more interactive while the python scripts can be run from the command line.
 The notebooks for parts 1, 2, and 3 make use of functions written in the corresponding scripts for parts 1, 2, and 3.
 In general, the notebooks and scripts start out less complex and become more complex.
 For example, part_01 features more interactivity (calls to `print` and `pd.DataFrame.head()`) and descriptions of operations and objects(dictionaries and arrays, for example) than part_03.
 Each part builds upon the previous part(s).

 # THE TECHNIQUE - SUBDIVIDING A MATRIX
-Broadly, this workshop finds parent/child word pairs by representing words as numeric vectors and performing various vector and matrix operations on each word vector.
-The differences in processing time orginate from reducing the number of matrix comparisons to be made (in effect, reducing size the search space).
+Broadly, this workshop finds parent/child word pairs by representing words as numeric vectors and performing various vector and matrix operations on each word-stored-as-numeric vector.
+The differences in processing time orginate from reducing the number of matrix comparisons to be made (in effect, reducing the size of the search space).
 For example, comparing a [1, 26] vector with another [1, 26] vector is a lot faster than comparing a [1, 26] vector with a [500, 26] matrix.
 While the time it takes to perform a single vector comparison operation is trivial, ~216K vector comparison operations is less so.

 Each of the six different matrix extraction options implements a different way of sub-dividing a 215,842 row by 26 column matrix.
 Referred to as the `char_matrix` throughout this document.
 Each row represents a different word and each column indicates the number of occurences of a letter in the ordinal position.
 By equating the letter 'a' with 0 and the letter 'z' with 25, we can replace each letter in a word with each letter's ordinal position in the the English alphabet.
 For example, the word `achiever` features the following letters by zero-index position:
 ```python